MetPX/sr3-examples/empty-amqp-pump/sr3_102_Intro_For_DevsAndAdmins.rst

 Sarracenia 102: Introduction for Developers and Sys-Admins
 ==========================================================

-This example directory contains setup information to make a standalone data pump, which can be used for other testing.
+This example directory contains setup information to make a standalone data pump which can be used for other testing.
 To prove it works, there are a number of included tests that make it work well as a low-level practical introduction to and demonstration of Sarracenia for advanced linux users.

 No familiarity with Sarracenia or sr3 needed at all.
 This is a from-scratch introduction.
 However, to run this example yourself, you do need the following

 Pre-requisites: